rajprogrammerbd/coding_problems_solved/docs/Business/index.md

 * **What is Monetizing?** Monetizing refers to the process of converting something into money or revenue.

+* **What is financial metric?** A financial metric is a quantitative measure used to assess the financial performance, health, and stability of a company.

 * **What is Return on Investment (ROI)?** Return on Investment (ROI) is a financial metric used to evaluate the efficiency or profitability of an investment.

 * **What is revenue?**